Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 Veins of iron begin to spread from you in a radius 6 *(9m)* emanation, corrupting all they touch.
-A creature that starts its turn in the area must succeed on a CON Save or have a limb of its choice turn to iron, becoming unusable and counting as a nonmagical metal object for the spell’s duration.
+A creature that starts its turn in the area must succeed on a CON Save or have a limb of its choice turn to iron, becoming unusable and counting as a nonmagical metal object for the spell's duration.
-If each of the target’s limbs are already iron, the creature instead is [Petrified](conditions.md#petrified) until cured by Greater Restoration or similar magic.
+If each of the target's limbs are already iron, the creature instead is [Petrified](conditions.md#petrified) until cured by Greater Restoration or similar magic.
 - **Classes**: Cleric, Warlock
 *(Source: CS)*